AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/enterprise-blueprint.md

 Adobe provides developers with comprehensive extension points and tools to integrate Commerce with third-party systems (such as CRMs, ERPS, and PIMS) and build applications that extend core Commerce capabilities.
 These tools reduce your total cost of ownership of the platform in the following ways:

-- **Scalability**—Applications can be scaled separately from the core software, allowing for greater efficiency and simplfied upgrades.
+- **Scalability**—Applications can be scaled separately from the core software, allowing for greater efficiency and simplified upgrades.
 - **Isolation**–An isolated environment means that developers can upgrade or modify their extensions at their discretion without relying on a core release.
 - **Technological independence**–Developers can choose whichever technology stacks and coding languages that fit their needs.